CG-Security/npm-shai-hulud-audit-tools/README.md

 # npm Shai-Hulud Audit Tools

-This repository contains PowerShell scripts and documentation to help detect whether Windows endpoints may be affected by the **Shai-Hulud / Sha1-Hulud** npm supply-chain campaign.
+This repository contains PowerShell scripts and documentation to help detect whether Windows endpoints may be affected by the Shai-Hulud / Sha1-Hulud npm supply-chain campaign.

 The goal is to answer two questions:

-1. Does this machine have **Node.js / npm installed**?
+1. Does this machine have Node.js / npm installed?
-2. If yes, do any Node.js projects contain **known malicious npm packages**?
+2. If yes, do any Node.js projects contain known malicious npm packages?

 ---